Van Kirk Museum

 Work on the interior began in May 2014.
 Working daily, volunteers were hoping to open the house by September.
 Their efforts paid off.
 Drop-in visitors noticing activity offered encouragement as well as wonderful treasures tucked away in attics that could fulfill the educational story behind the Homestead, Sparta, and the region.
 The house opened in September 2014 to an enthusiastic audience.
 “Wow...we had no idea!
 This is a great little museum” was frequently heard and appreciated.

-The Van Kirk Homestead tells the story of America through local industrious people, and the influences of a growing and evolving nation on them over the past 200 years.
-It offers a view of day-to-day life through Period Rooms, farming, industry, and recreation in the Sparta Gallery, the History of Mining in Sparta, and the Farm Model Gallery; and, finally, a wider view of events, trends, and interests that have created our collective American Experience in a seasonally Changing Exhibition Gallery.
+The Van Kirk Homestead Museum tells the story of America through local industrious people, and the influences of a growing and evolving nation on them over the past 200 years.
+It offers a view of day-to-day life through Period Rooms such as our Victorian Parlor and Civil War Bedroom, Sparta farming, industry, and recreation in the Farm Model Gallery; our 2019 transportation exhibit in our restored wagon house, our 2019 kitchen exhibit and, our 2019 mining/mineral exhibit, our 2021 Thomas Edison gallery, and finally, a wider view of events, trends, and interests shaped by our mission and purpose that have created our collective American Experience in a seasonally, 2 times a year, Changing Exhibition Gallery.